Flight Simulator 2004

 Maybe one day I will get round to updating this for X-Plane and Flight Simulator 2020 but right now, I'm enjoying simming (especially in VR!) too much!
 Oh and waiting for the FS2020 SDK to become a little more mature!

 Originally I used the FSUIPC product to help capture the data but while this gave me access to more parameters, it was quite slow which meant getting data sampled 8 times a second (that's a flight-sim second not a real second) was a little dodgy - especially at say 8x simulation rate !!!

 The new internal version of FSExport (v1.4 onward) is now able to capture the full subframe (including some parameters at 8 samples per second) even with a simulation rate of 32x - which equals about 1 sample every 15 milliseconds, or one simulated subframe 32 times per real second!

-Testing of FSExport has been mostly performed on my development machine, An AMD64 3400+, 1Gb DDR400 RAM, GeForce FX5950 etc. On today's high spec machines, I wouldn't expect the impact of FSExport to be noticeable, however on slower machines it may be.
+Testing of FSExport has been mostly performed on my development machine, An AMD64 3400+, 1Gb DDR400 RAM, GeForce FX5950 etc. (wow how long ago was that a good spec!?)
+On today's high spec machines, I wouldn't expect the impact of FSExport to be noticeable, however on slower machines it may be.

 Having said that, whilst I havent personally tested it on a "slow" machine, others have, without FSExport noticeably slowing down Fligh Simulator - so maybe I've done something right.